tow02/XSS-Demo/README.md

 ### User Model

 We are going to use [gem devise](https://github.com/plataformatec/devise) for authenticating the user.
-So first, run the following command into the terminal
+So first, run the following command into the terminal.

 ```bash
 $ rails generate devise:install